qualisys/qualisys_drone_sdk/README.md

 ### Setup

 - Install drivers for both Crazyflie and the Crazyradio dongle using [Zadig](https://zadig.akeo.ie/) following [Bitcraze's instructions](https://www.bitcraze.io/documentation/repository/crazyradio-firmware/master/building/usbwindows/).
 - To fly multiple drones, assign different radio addresses to them using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
-Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).\
+(Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).)
     - This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).

-- To fly multiple drones, assign different radio addresses to them using the [Crazyflie PC client](https://github.com/bitcraze/crazyflie-clients-python).
-(Refer to "Firmware Configuration" in the [Crazyflie PC client docs](https://www.bitcraze.io/documentation/repository/crazyflie-clients-python/master/userguides/userguide_client/).)
-This can be done over the Crazyradio (requires you to know the current radio address, see Bitcraze docs) or over USB (requires Crazyflie driver, see above).

-- Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.
+- *IMPORTANT:* Before takeoff with the Crazyflie, always place the drone flat on the floor, with its front pointing in the positive x-direction of the QTM coordinate system.

-### Examples
+### How To Use Example Scripts and What They Do

 - In case of emergency, press `Ctrl` + `C` in the terminal window to terminate the program.
 - White running the example scripts, Press `Esc` to stop the program and attempt to calmly land the drone.

-- The swarm scripts have so far been tested with 4 drones.
-They may or may not work with more drones.
-Testing with larger swarms is in progress.
+- The swarm scripts have so far been tested with up to 4 drones.

 #### [cf_solo.py](examples/cf_solo.py)

-This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of a Crazyflie.
-The script commands the Crazyflie to:
+This script demonstrates a basic scenario using the Qualisys motion capture system to control the flight path of a Crazyflie drone.

+The script commands the drone to:

 1. Take off and hover at the center of its airspace
 2. Circle around the Z axis